-Environments This course takes an integrative, scientific approach to the remediation and reclamation of drastically disturbed environments.
-Industrial activity and chemical spills can result in the contamination of soil, surface water, and groundwater.
-In addition, some industrial activities such as mining can cause large scale disturbances to the landscape, potentially impacting both terrestrial and aquatic systems.
-The focus is on the remediation and reclamation of terrestrial systems, but aquatic systems are also included.
+Environments This course takes an integrative approach to the remediation and reclamation of drastically disturbed environments.
+Understanding behavior, fate and transport of contaminants is used to place remediation within the context of use-specific risk reduction.
+Reclamation is examined as a way to return land to some agreedupon purpose.
+Societal involvement is explored as a guide to acceptable choices of goals and options.
+The focus is on the remediation and reclamation of terrestrial systems, but aquatic systems are also

-Prerequisites: Any second year 3-credit hour CHEM course, FSTY 205-3, and 60 credit hours Recommended: ENSC 308-3
+Prerequisites: Any second year 3-credit hour CHEM course or ENGR 220-3, FSTY 205-3, and 60 credit hours Recommended: ENSC 308-3 Precluded: ENSC 652-3

-ENSC 454-3 Snow and Ice This course focuses on the physical processes involving snow and ice that greatly influenced the hydrometeorology of Northern British Columbia and the remainder of Canada.
-This course has the following goals: gaining a better understanding of snowpack, permafrost, lake ice, and glacier formation and ablation processes; learning about the characteristics of snow and ice and how they will evolve with climate change; and conducting an extensive snow survey in the field.
+ENSC 454-3 Snow and Ice This course focuses on the physical processes involving snow and ice that influence the hydrometeorology of Northern British Columbia and the rest of Canada including: snowpack, permafrost, lake, river and sea ice, and glacier formation and ablation processes; the characteristics of snow and ice and how they evolve with climate change.
+Students conduct an extensive snow survey in the field.

-Prerequisites: ENSC 201-3
+Prerequisites: ENSC 201-3 Precluded: ENSC 654-3

-ENSC 498-(1-6) Special Topics Selected environmental topics.
-May be repeated for credit (maximum six credit hours).
+ENSC 498-(1-6) Special Topics This course examines selected environmental topics, depending on student interest and faculty availability.
+This course may be repeated to a maximum of 6 credit hours if the material is substantially different.